Tanzanian HMS Projects

 - Strandline’s 100%-owned Tajiri mineral sands project comprises a series of higher-grade mineral sands deposits stretching along 30kms of coastline in northern Tanzania, near the port city of Tanga.

-- Tajiri project is likely to continue to grow over time with high grade resources remaining open
+- Tajiri project is likely to continue to expand over time with Resources remaining open and several nearby exploration targets under investigation

-- Outstanding result significantly enhances the strategic value of Strandline’s mineral sands portfolio, with Tajiri advancing strongly behind the Company’s construction ready projects
+- Outstanding result highlights the strategic value of Strandline’s mineral sands portfolio, with Tajiri advancing strongly behind the Company’s construction ready projects - Coburn project in Western Australia and the Fungoni project in central Tanzania.

 FUNGONI PROJECT – Poised for development